oyvholm/utils/Lib/std/c/README.md

 ### make test

 Run all tests.
-This command must never fail on purpose on `master`.
+This command MUST NOT fail on purpose on `master`.

 ### make uninstall